knuthaug/blog.knuthaugen.no/labs/_posts/2025-10-19-network-information-api.md

 network.
 Most useful on mobile devices when travelling through areas of spotty wireless coverage.

 Works in chrome (61+), Edge (79+), Opera (48+), Chrome Android (38+), Opera Android (25+), Samsung Internet (3+) and
 Android WebView (50+), so it's not great and not every part of the spec is implemented either.
-WebKit teams is reluctant based on privacy concerns (can you believe it?)
+WebKit team is reluctant based on privacy concerns (can you believe it?)

+You can easily test it out by opening devtools and the network pane and fiddle with the throttle network dropdown list.

 [Network Information API Specification](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API)